DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Neural Kalman Dynamic Models

 \subsection{Neural Transition Model}

 In a SSM, the temporal evolution of latent states is determined by the transition matrix $\mathbf{A}$ as in Equation \ref{eq:linear structure}.
 Obviously, the transition matrix is of considerable importance as it directly describes the governing mechanism of a system.
 Nevertheless, such a matrix is difficult to specify manually, especially when it is time-varying.
-Figure \ref{fig: transition} demonstrates two methods we propose to estimate $\mathbf{A}$ on the fly, based on prior system states: (a) a deterministic way to learn it end-to-end from raw data; (b) a stochastic way to resample it from a distribution, e.g. the Dirichlet distribution in this work.
-We will explain them accordingly in what follows.
+Figure \ref{fig: transition} demonstrates two methods we propose to estimate $\mathbf{A}$ on the fly, based on prior system states: (a) a deterministic way to learn it end-to-end from raw data; (b) a stochastic way to resample it from a distribution, e.g. the Dirichlet distribution in this work. {The deterministic transition and resampled transition are two individual strategies to generate transition matrix.
+The parameters of LSTM in these two modules are separately learned from data.} We will explain them accordingly in what follows.